His Majesty's Ship: Netherlands

 International prefixes for ships of the Royal Netherlands Navy is HNLMS (His/Her Netherlands Majesty's Ship).
 The Netherlands navy itself uses the prefixes Zr.Ms.
 (Zijner Majesteits, His Majesty's) when a king is on the throne, and Hr.Ms.
 (Harer Majesteits, Her Majesty's) when there is a queen.
 Changes happen automatically at the beginning of a new monarch's reign.

 Norway

 The Royal Norwegian Navy vessels have since 1946 been given the ship prefix KNM, short for Kongelig Norske Marine (Royal Norwegian Navy).
 In English, they are given the prefix HNoMS, short for "His/Her Norwegian Majesty's Ship" (HNMS could be also used for the Royal Netherlands Navy, for which HNLMS is used instead).
-Coast Guard vessels are given the prefix KV for KystVakt (Coast Guard) in Norwegian and NoCGV for Norwegian Coast Guard Vessel in English.
+Coast Guard vessels are given the prefix KV for Kystvakt (Coast Guard) in Norwegian and NoCGV for Norwegian Coast Guard Vessel in English.

 Romania

-Prior to World War II, the subsequent ousting of the monarchy of Romania on 30 December 1947 and post-war Soviet occupation, all Royal Romanian Navy vessels were given the prefix NMS which stands for Nava Majestăţii Sale which translates to His/her Majesty's Ship in English.
+Prior to World War II, the subsequent ousting of the monarchy of Romania on 30 December 1947 and post-war Soviet occupation, all Royal Romanian Navy vessels were given the prefix NMS which stands for Nava Majestății Sale which translates to His/her Majesty's Ship in English.